telerim/docs/applications/hr/README.md

 ### Timesheet: Multiple

+View chart-based reports of hours worked by day, week and month, for multiple employees, in one page.

 ### Timesheet: Latest

 View time of latest timesheets per user.
 If someone has missed entering timesheet data, you can see it here.